Terxzy/Multi-Tool/README.md

 ## **📄 Log File**

 All actions performed in the tool are logged to a simple log.txt file for reference.
-🚀 Example Screenshot (optional)

-Add a screenshot here if you want – a CMD window with the menu shown.

 ## **📂 Favorite App Paths**